-Budget: administration and management of the department's Highway Operations administrative/operational budget, which includes the department's maintenance budget; program development, delivery, and system operations budget; and the Blue Water Bridge budget, as well as facilitating appropriation reporting requirements on behalf of Highway Operations.
+Budget: Administration and management of the department's Highway Operations administrative/operational budget, which includes the department's appropriations for state trunkline maintenance operations; program development and delivery; system operations management; business services; and the Blue Water Bridge, as well as facilitating appropriation reporting requirements on behalf of Highway Operations.

-- Fleet: administration and management of the department's owned and leased vehicle and equipment fleet, including the department's winter maintenance truck build-up; the maintenance, repair, and inspection of central-based vehicles and equipment; and leading and facilitating the department's winter and spring preparedness inspections. - Facilities: administration, program and project management, and facilitation of the department's facilities, which includes planning, budgeting, prioritizing, analyzing, scoping/assessing, designing, constructing, and maintaining of MDOT-owned facilities capital outlay and maintenance projects and work orders.
-Responsible for developing and implementing the department's facilities call-for-projects, capital outlay prioritization, five-year strategic plan, and annual budget request. - Workforce Programs: administration, coordination, and oversight for the department's Internship Program, the department's Youth Development and Mentoring Program, and the department's federally funded training, development, and recruitment program.
-The office is also responsible for the rollout, coordination, and reporting of the department's Construction Workforce Planning Tool, as well as the analysis, support, and reporting relating to Highway Operations transactions and organizational alignment. - Audit Liaison: oversight, review, and coordination of Highway Operations internal audits that are conducted by or through the Office of the Auditor General and/or the Office of Commission Audits.
+- Fleet: Administration and management of the department's owned and leased vehicle and equipment fleet, including the department's winter maintenance truck build-up; the maintenance, repair, and inspection of central-based vehicles and equipment; and leading and facilitating the department's winter and spring preparedness inspections. - Facilities: Administration and program and project management of the department's facilities, which includes planning, budgeting, prioritizing, analyzing, scoping/assessing, designing, building, and maintaining of MDOTowned facilities capital outlay and maintenance projects and work orders.
+Responsible for developing and implementing the department's facilities call-for-projects, capital outlay prioritization, five-year strategic plan, and annual budget request. - Workforce Programs: Administration and oversight of the department's workforce program budget, expenditure, and accomplishment reporting, and functions related to the Highway Operations structure and organizational alignment.
+In coordination with the Office of Organizational Development and Office of Human Resources, the Office of OAS provides administration and facilitation for the department's workforce programs, including the Internship Program, Youth Development and Mentoring Program (YDMP), and Federal/504e Training, Development, and Recruitment (TDR) Program. - Audit Liaison: Oversight, review, and coordination of Highway Operations internal audits that are conducted by or through the Office of the Auditor General and/or the Office of Commission Audits.
 This includes the review and coordination of statewide audit requests, notifications, and responses, as well as providing recommendations to executive management, Highway Operations regions, bureaus/divisions, and offices regarding audit issues and findings.